kimdewinter/corewar/README.md

 A game for programmer-connoiseurs of assembly, bytecode & strategy.

 Written in C, tested and compatible with macOS and Linux.<br/>
-It is a school project inspired by the original Core War by Jones & Dewdney.
+It is a school project inspired by the original Core War by D.G.
+Jones & A.K.
+Dewdney.

 ## Quick Start
 - clone the repository
 - compile the assembler and virtual machine with:
 >make
 - assemble the champions with:
->./asm champs/kire_carpetbomber.s
+>./asm champs/kire_carpetbomber.s<br/>
 >./asm champs/zork.s
 - make it fight in the arena with:
->./corewar champs/kire_carpetbomber.s champs/zork.s
+>./corewar champs/kire_carpetbomber.cor champs/zork.cor

 ### Compile options
 >make<br/>